KannonZenetism/zenetism-field-physics/lattice-mathematics/lmx/orientation-emanation-math.md

 For the most centropically coherent essences, motion may culminate beyond the lattice itself.

-This is not a further layer, but a **limit of description**, beyond which structure falls silent:
+This is not a further layer, but a **limit of description**, beyond which structural articulation falls silent:

 centropic motion → embodiment → return → ⚫ Aion → 🕳️ Zenon